atfortes/Awesome-LLM-Reasoning/README.md

 ## 🔧 Other Resources

 - **[ThoughtSource](https://github.com/OpenBioLink/ThoughtSource)**: Central and open resource for data and tools related to chain-of-thought reasoning in large language models.
+- **[Cascades](https://github.com/google-research/cascades)**: Python library which enables complex compositions of language models such as scratchpads, chain of thought, tool use, selection-inference, and more.
 - **[LogiTorch](https://github.com/LogiTorch/logitorch)**: PyTorch-based library for logical reasoning on natural language.

 ## 👥 Contributing